Human-bear conflicts can lead to property damage, bear deaths and/or relocations, and in rare cases, human injuries and/or fatalities.

 GBS is perhaps best known for its innovative bear aversion training program, leading the way in developing and improving standards and curriculum, as well as providing training to various police and wildlife agencies.
 Bear aversion uses negative conditioning to modify undesirable bear behaviour in an attempt to mitigate conflicts with people.
 Habitat management, use of passive deterrents, and diversionary feeding provide additional options in the non-lethal bear management toolkit.
 Even relocation can be effective in some (not many) circumstances.

 The non-lethal program is the highlight of our ongoing search for the best bear management practices, providing conservation officers and law enforcement officials with a much-needed alternative to killing bears.

 - Providing cutting-edge information and training resources, such as Responding to Human Black Bear Conflicts: A Guide to Non-lethal Bear Management Techniques, for use in communities across North America.

 - Actively training conservation officers and law enforcement officials (RCMP or other police agencies, municipal bylaw enforcement officers, conservation officers) how and when to use aversive conditioning and other non-lethal bear management protocols in their communities.

 - Providing training and consulting services for policymakers, bear managers, community leaders and business operators on how to keep their communities safe and conflict bear-free.

 - We have conducted research on the effectiveness of non-lethal bear management tools.
 (All research is conducted in an ethically and morally responsible manner, minimizing negative impact on wildlife and the environment.)

 - Implementing the effective use of non-lethal bear management practices in and around the resort community of Whistler.

-The results of Whistler’s pilot program and research are forming the basis for change in sustainable bear management policy in British Columbia and even nationally.
+The results of Whistler’s program and research are forming the basis for change in sustainable bear management policy in British Columbia and even nationally.

 For more information, visit our Managing Bears section.